| Solar Electric

 A schematic of the project courtesy Dave, N3HCN.

-view, it was a lot of fun and a great learning experience for Brad and me.
-If
+This project was not only a success from a practical point of view, it was a lot of fun and a great learning experience for Brad and me.
+If you have an interest in something like this, I'll be happy to answer any questions that you may have.

-One piece of advice I would highly recommend is to build any solar electric project you have in mind around the Outback, MX 60 Charge Controller.
-It is more expensive than other controllers, but completely flexible and programmable, and will actually save you money overall.
 For example, I opted for a single battery 12 V system, but I also wanted the voltage as high as possible (amps as low as possible) coming from the panels so that I wouldn't have to spend a lot for huge gauge wire.
 Not a problem for the MX 60.
 The panels are wired in series and cranking out more than 70 volts, but the MX 60 is perfectly happy using that power to charge the 12 V battery.
 The MX 60 also has a nice display showing lots of data including both PV and battery watts, volts and amps as well as other data, so that saves the expense of buying a separate meter.
-If I ever decided to go to a 24 V or 48 V system in the future,

-not a problem for the MX 60.
-A quick programming change from the keypads on
+If I ever decided to go to a 24 V or 48 V system in the future, not a problem for the MX 60.
+A quick programming change from the keypads on front and I'm ready to roll!